MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/register-with-azure.md

 1. Select one of the following options to select the Azure Stack HCI resource group:

-   - Select **Use existing** to create the Azure Stack HCI cluster resource in an existing resource group.
-Optionally, enter the name of the **Arc-enabled servers resource group** where you want to create the Arc-enabled servers resources.
-If left blank, the default Arc-enabled servers resource group is the same as the one used for the Azure Stack HCI cluster.
+   - Select **Use existing** to create the Azure Stack HCI cluster and Arc for Server resources in an existing resource group.

    - Select **Create new** to create a new resource group.